CHOP Mothers’ Milk Bank

 For families who are experiencing low milk supply, or who are unable to provide milk to their infants for other reasons, pasteurized donor human milk is available as a supplement.
 The Mothers’ Milk Bank at Children’s Hospital of Philadelphia (CHOP) provides pasteurized donor human milk to infants who are hospitalized at CHOP.

 The CHOP Mothers’ Milk Bank was developed in cooperation with the Human Milk Banking Association of North America (HMBANA), a professional organization that sets the standards and guidelines for nonprofit donor milk banking in North America.

-The milk bank is located within the Main Building at Children’s Hospital of Philadelphia.
+The milk bank is located within the Main Hospital at Children’s Hospital of Philadelphia.
 Donated milk is pasteurized and processed on-site.

 How donor human milk can help sick infants

 The American Academy of Pediatrics and the World Health Organization both recommend human milk as the sole form of nutrition for all infants during the first 6 months of life.
 Human milk is especially important for vulnerable, at-risk infants, for optimal health and developmental outcomes.

 - Strengthens an infant’s immune system to help fight disease and infection (including necrotizing enterocolitis)

 - Contains growth hormones to develop infants' intestinal systems

 - Offers infants better neurodevelopmental outcomes

 Pasteurized donor human milk can be used to help infants with a variety of conditions, including prematurity, allergies, feeding intolerance, immunologic deficiencies, post-operative nutrition, treatment of some infectious diseases, and treatment of certain inborn errors of metabolism.